LSU HPC Policy

 Back to Top2.10.
 Final Reports

 Requests for subsequent allocation awards will not be allowed until an end of project report has been received for all prior awards.
-It is recommended that renewals and continuing projects also include a copy of prior award final reports as an attachment to the submitted proposal.
+It is recommended that continuing projects also include a copy of prior award final reports as an attachment to the submitted proposal.

 Back to Top2.11.
 Additional Requirements